Git #

 When a workspace is connected to a remote, changes to users, roles, and permissions are synced through the SELECT backend.
 These are not stored in git but kept in sync across team members through the server.

-Git tracks your files.
+Git syncs your files.
 The SELECT backend syncs your team settings (users, roles, permissions).